alonsocanov/Algorithms/README.md

 # Algorithms

-This repository contains a series of classic algorithms:
+This repository contains a series of classic interview algorithms in order to train myself.

--